Honoré de Balzac: La Comédie humaine and literary success

 After the collapse of his businesses, Balzac traveled to Brittany and stayed with the De Pommereul family outside Fougères.
 There he drew inspiration for Les Chouans (1829), a tale of love gone wrong amid the Chouan royalist forces.
-Although Balzac was a supporter of the Crown, Balzac paints the revolutionaries in a sympathetic light—even though they are the center of the book's most brutal scenes.
+Although he was a supporter of the Crown, Balzac paints the revolutionaries in a sympathetic light—even though they are the center of the book's most brutal scenes.
 This was the first book Balzac released under his own name, and it gave him what one critic called "passage into the Promised Land".
 It established him as an author of note (even if its historical fiction-genre imitates that of Sir Walter Scott) and provided him with a name outside his past pseudonyms.

 Soon afterwards, around the time of his father's death, Balzac wrote El Verdugo—about a 30-year-old man who kills his father (Balzac was 30 years old at the time).
 This was the first work signed "Honoré de Balzac".
 He followed his father in the surname Balzac but added the aristocratic-sounding nobiliary particle to help him fit into respected society, a choice based on skill rather than by right.
 "The aristocracy and authority of talent are more substantial than the aristocracy of names and material power", he wrote in 1830.
 The timing of the decision was also significant; as Robb explained: "The disappearance of the father coincides with the adoption of the nobiliary particle.
 A symbolic inheritance."
 Just as his father had worked his way up from poverty into respectable society, Balzac considered toil and effort his real mark of nobility.

 When the July Revolution overthrew Charles X in 1830, Balzac declared himself a Legitimist, supporting King Charles' Royal House of Bourbon, but not without qualifications.
 He felt that the new July Monarchy (which claimed widespread popular support) was disorganized and unprincipled, in need of a mediator to keep the political peace between the King and insurgent forces.
 He called for "a young and vigorous man who belongs neither to the Directoire nor to the Empire, but who is 1830 incarnate...."
 He planned to be such a candidate, appealing especially to the higher classes in Chinon.
 But after a near-fatal accident in 1832 (he slipped and cracked his head on the street), Balzac decided not to stand for election.

 1831 saw the success of La Peau de chagrin (The Wild Ass's Skin or The Magic Skin), a fable-like tale about a despondent young man named Raphaël de Valentin who finds an animal skin which promises great power and wealth.
 He obtains these things, but loses the ability to manage them.
 In the end, his health fails and he is consumed by his own confusion.
 Balzac meant the story to bear witness to the treacherous turns of life, its "serpentine motion".